selinachu/DUCC-cTAKES-AWS/README.md

 This takes about 2 working days.

 ### Improving performance of cTAKES
 Advanced  modification of cTAKES to improve performance and customize the annotated categories can be found in [Creating New Types](https://github.com/selinachu/CreateNewType).
-This requires the developer's verison of cTAKES   ([apache-ctakes-3.2.2-src.tar.gz](http://www-us.apache.org/dist/ctakes/ctakes-3.2.2/apache-ctakes-3.2.2-src.tar.gz)).
+This requires the developer's version of cTAKES   ([apache-ctakes-3.2.2-src.tar.gz](http://www-us.apache.org/dist/ctakes/ctakes-3.2.2/apache-ctakes-3.2.2-src.tar.gz)).
 Please refer to the [Developer Install Guide]( https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+3.2+Developer+Install+Guide).

 ## <a name="heading_tika">Setting up Tika Server